raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

-# Getting Started
+# Astro Pi Hardware

-The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers with Sense HAT add-on boards and cameras attached.
-They are housed in custom aluminium flight cases.
-The Sense HAT (V2) has sensors for temperature, humidity, light/colour and a gyroscope, magnetometer, and accelerometer, allowing you to measure things like the local magnetic field and acceleration.
-The computers are equipped with Raspberry Pi High Quality Cameras with 5mm lens that can take amazing pictures of the Earth.
-You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).
+The Astro Pis aboard the ISS are two modified Raspberry Pi 4 computers with 8GB of memory.
+Each one is fitted with a Sense HAT and a camera, and are housed in a custom aluminium flight case.

+The Sense HAT (V2) includes sensors that can measure temperature, humidity, light and colour, as well as motion and orientation using a gyroscope, magnetometer, and accelerometer.
+This allows you to investigate things such as movement, acceleration and the local magnetic field.

+The Astro Pis are also equipped with Raspberry Pi high quality cameras with 5mm lens, which can be used to take amazing pictures of the Earth from space.You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

-To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your program on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
-Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the Astro Pi.
-While you are permitted to use them, these sensors will not capture many data fluctuations.
+To collect data that changes over time as the ISS orbits the Earth, you should focus on sensors such as the camera, gyroscope, magnetometer, accelerometer, or light and colour sensors.

+Measurements such as temperature and humidity tend to stay fairly constant inside the ISS, while the PIR movement sensor mainly detects crew activity near the Astro Pi.
+Although you can use these sensors in your project, they are less likely to produce data that changes significantly during your 10-minute experiment.

+Choosing sensors that capture changing conditions will give you more interesting data to analyse.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">